Moir\'e excitons and exciton-polaritons: A review: Moir e excitons

 Figure~\ref{fig:moire_excitons}, taken from Ref.~\cite{Jin2019observation}, illustrates these phenomena in WSe$_2$/WS$_2$ heterostructures.
 Panel (a) shows atomic-resolution STEM images of a moiré superlattice with $\sim$8~nm periodicity, consistent with a near-zero twist angle.
 In the optical domain, in Fig.~\ref{fig:moire_excitons}(b), the reflectance contrast spectrum displays a dramatic difference between small and large twist angles.
-At large twist angle, the spectrum only exhibits a single exciton peak corresponding to an essentially unperturbed WSe${}_2$ intralayer $A$ exciton.
+At large twist angles, the spectrum only exhibits a single exciton peak corresponding to an essentially unperturbed WSe${}_2$ intralayer $A$ exciton.
 At small twist angles, a moiré pattern forms, and multiple pronounced resonances appear in that same energy region.
-These peaks are signatures of the moiré minibands formed by strong confinement of the intralayer excitons by potential wells in the moiré landscape.
-The folding to the mini-BZ is further explained in Fig.~\ref{figmoirebands} where the hybridisation between intra- and inter-layer excitons leads to a reduced Brillouin zone, flatbands, and additional bright states, which we will detail in Sec.~\ref{twistronics}.
+These peaks are signatures of the moiré minibands formed by strong confinement of the intralayer excitons by potential wells in the moiré landscape, which only happens at small twist angles, when the potential wells are wide enough to confine the excitons.
+The folding to the mini-BZ is further explained in Fig.~\ref{figmoirebands}, where the spatially periodic hybridisation between intra- and inter-layer excitons leads to the formation of a mBZ, of flatbands, and of additional bright states, which we will detail in Sec.~\ref{twistronics}.

 \paragraph{Real-Space Picture.-} In real space, one may focus on the moiré potential minima appearing periodically across the sample, each constituting an exciton trap \cite{Wu2014}.
-These traps can be as deep as $\sim$100-200~meV, with sizes on the order of 10~nm~\cite{Tran2019evidence, Seyler2019signatures,Lin2023remarkably,Zheng2023strong} and point symmetry inherited from the moir\'e potential \cite{Yu2017moire}.
-The appearance of such periodic traps has been visualized as shown in Fig.~\ref{fig:moire_excitons}(a), where they appear as bright spots, with the periodicity of the moiré superlattice.
+These traps can be as deep as $100-200~meV$, with sizes on the order of 10~nm~\cite{Tran2019evidence, Seyler2019signatures,Lin2023remarkably,Zheng2023strong} and point symmetry inherited from the moir\'e potential \cite{Yu2017moire,Brotons2020spin}.
+The appearance of such periodic traps has been visualized, as shown in Fig.~\ref{fig:moire_excitons}(a), where they appear as bright spots appearing across the sample with the periodicity of the moiré superlattice.
 It is worthwhile mentioning that the moir\'e potential minima tend to appear at regions of the moir\'e supercell with highly symmetric atomic registries \cite{Yu2017moire}.